Comment on page

 This policy specifies controls to reduce the information security risks associated with outsourcing.

-Supplier security policy applies to our employees and outsourcers include hardware and software support and maintenance staff, external consultants and contractors, IT or business process outsourcing firms, and temporary staff.
+Supplier security policy applies to our employees and outsourcers, including hardware and software support and maintenance staff, external consultants and contractors, IT or business process outsourcing firms, and temporary staff.

 This policy has been developed to protect sensitive or valuable data and maintain the overall security of our data and equipment whilst employees/contractors are working remotely.
 In addition, this policy recognizes and defines our duty and care to the remote working employees in regard to their health and safety and fair treatment.